 A search filter is a set of keywords integrated with search rules that specify search strategies.
 The validation of search filters is based on two criteria: retrieval precision and retrieval recall.
 Retrieval precision measures how much of retrieved data is relevant, and retrieval recall measures how much of the relevant data from the platform overall is retrieved by the search filters.

-Using Bayesian models and a Gibbs sampler, HMC successfully estimated the posterior means of retrieval precision and recall under these challenging conditions.
+Using Bayesian models and a Gibbs sampler, SDC successfully estimated the posterior means of retrieval precision and recall under these challenging conditions.